 Get Rambunctious At Bongo’s Bingo: Halloween Special

 When it comes to a unique Halloween event in Liverpool, look no further than this.
 Join Bongo’s Bingo this Halloween for night of debauchery that you might need to leave your Nan at home for.
 It’s fancy dress inspired so don’t forget to dress to impress.
+Fatman Scoop is the special guest so you know it’s going to eb good.
 Tickets have sold out but some more may come available, check them out here.

 Clown Around At A Secret Circus

 The Secret Circus is a cabaret showcasing the weird, the wild, and the wonderful!
 They aim to give local acts a stage and bring originality back to entertainment.
 Boasting over 20 sold out shows from Liverpool to London to Los Angeles and recently Edinburgh Fringe, The Secret Circus is back for more.
 Help them pop their venue cherry in full costume.
 More info here.

 EAT PUMPKIN CURRY At HoSt

 Remember when we mentioned about sneaking pumpkin into just about everything?
 HOST, the incredible eatery on Hope Street, have created a pumpkin curry worth talking about.
 Forget Halloween, this should be appreciated all year round.

 Spend A Night At A HAUNTED HOUSE